ibm-cloud-docs/dr-automation-powervs/FAQs.md

 Each HA node must run the agent to complete the installation.

-### How is billing calculated for HA Automation?
-{: #faq-ha-billing}

-Billing follows a usage-based (“Pay as you use”) model.

-Charges are calculated based on the number of CPU cores used by the managed virtual machines in the cluster.
-Usage is collected hourly and reported for billing purposes.

 ### Why is HA cluster configuration required after creating the service instance?
 {: #faq-ha-required}

 After you provision a service instance, you must configure the HA cluster to enable high availability for your Power Virtual Server environment.

-The HA cluster coordinates nodes within the selected high availability location and workspace to help ensure workload continuity during planned or unplanned outages and to support automatic failover.
+The HA cluster coordinates nodes within the selected environment to ensure workload continuity during failures and supports automatic failover.

 ### What information is required to deploy the HA cluster?